Thanks for visiting Free Tours by Foot New York!

 For even more ideas, check our comprehensive post about free things to do in NYC.

-On December 2, 2019, at Lincoln Center, this event has a tree-lighting, sidewalk performers like jugglers and stilt-walkers, and a brass-band dance.
+Every December at Lincoln Center, Winter’s Eve is held and features a tree-lighting, sidewalk performers like jugglers and stilt-walkers, and a brass-band dance.

 If you are interested in the performing arts, Lincoln Center offers tours.